awong234/CT_sim/readme.md

 Set `cores = detectCores()` for maximum performance.
 Set `cores = 1` for minimum load (if you need the resources for something else).

+#### Number of tasks to complete per cycle

+By default, `numTasks = cores`, so you're doing one task per core that you have.
+If you want to work your computer harder, you can set `numTasks = 2*cores`, or something greater than the amount of cores that you have reserved, so that there are more tasks going on at once.

 #### autoUpload

 As mentioned before, you can have the script manage your uploads for you by setting `autoUpload = T`.
 However, you will see a performance penalty because the `googledrive` package takes a long time to talk to the server.